opral/monorepo/documentation/plugins/registry.md

 {% Callout variant="info" %}
 Because every project is different, `inlang` is built to be flexible and extensible.
 With plugins, you can customize inlang to fit your needs.
 You can also build your [custom plugin](/documentation/plugins/custom-plugins), that fit your needs.
 {% /Callout %}

-Here you can find a list of plugins that are available for inlang:

 {% Registry /%}